 1948 – 1957

-In 1948, the emblem was redesigned, after which the pistons that make up the basketball player became more realistic – both in drawing and color.
-Gray “metal” basketball player dribbles.
-On his chest is a red “Z” – the first letter of the word “Zollner,” which was part of the club’s debut name.
+In 1948, the emblem was redesigned, making the pistons that make up the basketball player more realistic in both drawing and color.
+The gray “metallic” basketball player is dribbling.
+On his chest is a red letter “Z,” the first letter of “Zollner,” which was part of the club’s debut name.

 1957 – 1971

-After moving the franchise to Detroit, she went through the process of renaming Detroit Pistons.
-The emblem was also changed – it was simplified to the ball, focusing on the basketball theme and the text.
-Several inscriptions appeared on the logo: the largest at the top – “DETROIT PISTONS,” the middle in the middle – “BASKETBALL CLUB” and the small print at the bottom – “NATIONAL BASKETBALL ASSN.”
+After the franchise’s relocation to Detroit, it was renamed the Detroit Pistons.
+The emblem also changed – it was simplified to a ball, focusing on basketball themes and text.
+Several inscriptions appeared on the emblem: the largest at the top, “DETROIT PISTONS,” medium in the middle, “BASKETBALL CLUB,” and small font at the bottom, “NATIONAL BASKETBALL ASSN.”

 1971 – 1975

-Another intervention in the structure made the logo visually simpler: the icon depicts only a ball with two inscriptions.
-The third (lower) designers removed.
+Another intervention in the structure made the logo visually simpler: the badge now depicted only a ball with two inscriptions.
+The designers removed the third (bottom) one.

 1975 – 1979

-The management decided to give expressive emblem, which made the contour of the ball thicker.
-It also abbreviated the phrase “NATIONAL BASKETBALL ASSN” to “NBA” and changed the color of the letters to muted orange.
+Management decided to make the emblem more expressive by thickening the ball’s outline.
+They also shortened the phrase “NATIONAL BASKETBALL ASSN” to “NBA” and changed the letter color to a muted orange.

 1979 – 1996

-In this version, the developers used the principle of the classic round disc, placing one into the other several round elements.
-In the center is a horizontal oval with the words “DETROIT PISTONS.”
-Then comes a circle with a thin white stripe, and then a wide blue ring.
-It covers the entire outside of the logo.
+In this version, developers used the classic round disc principle, placing several round elements inside one another.
+In the center is a horizontal oval with the inscription “DETROIT PISTONS.”
+Next is a circle with a thin white stripe, followed by a wide blue ring.
+It occupies the entire outer side of the logo.

 1996 – 2001

-To modernize the logo, make it fresher and more attractive, the basketball team redesigned it.
-In this version, there is a roll call with transport-related topics: the image of a horse (a hint of horsepower in which engine power is measured) and the elongated legs of the letters “S” (stylized as automobile mufflers).
+To modernize the logo and make it fresher and more appealing, the basketball team changed its design.
+This version introduced a nod to the transportation theme: the image of a horse (hinting at horsepower, a measure of engine power) and the elongated legs of the letter “S” (styled as car exhausts).

-The logo also contains a basketball (in the center), the inscription “PISTONS” (horizontal), and flames (in the horse’s mane).
-The round background is still circled in a blue fringing ring, and on it is the second part of the sports club’s name – “DETROIT.”
+The logo also features a basketball (at the center), the word “PISTONS” (horizontal), and flames (in the horse’s mane).
+The round background is still outlined by a blue framing ring, and on it is the second part of the sports club’s name – “DETROIT.”

 2001 – 2005

-In 2001, new colors appeared on the logo.
-Now, instead of black, yellow, and turquoise, dark blue, red, and cyan have become dominant.
-Gray remained the same.
-The shape of the elements has also been preserved.
+In 2001, new colors were added to the logo.
+Now, instead of black, yellow, and turquoise, blue, red, and light blue dominate.
+The gray color remained the same.
+The shape of the elements was also preserved.

 2005 – 2017